aviat40/Sensor-FrSky/Flowmeter/Readme.md

-This module will use the BioTech flowmeter and report to the telemetry as a Gassuite with 3 values
+This module will use the BioTech flowmeter or any other flowmeter and report to the telemetry as a Gassuite with 3 values
 - Fuel Remaining .
 You need a lua to program the 0x0D30 value from the script
 - Average flow
 - Max Flow

+The widget will permit to save in the sensor, the tank Capacity and also the Pulses/L depending of the flowmeter.

+The Biotech is about 2500 pulses/L, and you need to adjust after few flights

 This module can be used with Kingtech Lua Script or using a standard widget value